yelghali/green-software-patterns-old-personal/patterns/deployment-location-shift.md

-# Reduce carbon emissions of workloads, by deploying them to Regions, or locations, where Electricity Carbon Intensity is low
+# Reduce carbon emissions of workloads, by deploying them to Regions or locations, where Electricity Carbon Intensity is low
 ## Version
 1.0